nwashilia/fifa-21-data-cleaning/README.md

 ## Data Sources

-The dataset was made available by the challenge moderators on Telegram and Whatsapp; it was originally sourced by scrapping data from [sofifa.com](https://www.sofifa.com) which is readily and publicly available.
+The dataset was made available by the challenge moderators on Telegram and Whatsapp; it was originally sourced (on [Kaggle](https://www.kaggle.com/datasets/yagunnersya/fifa-21-messy-raw-dataset-for-cleaning-exploring)) by scrapping data from [sofifa.com](https://www.sofifa.com) which is readily and publicly available.

 ## Data Cleaning Process